-A service of graduation is conducted annually at the end of every spring semester.
-Students eligible to participate are those who have completed degree requirements and settled all financial accounts with the seminary.
-Attendance at the graduation service is strongly encouraged.
+A graduation ceremony is conducted annually at the end of every spring semester.
+All students who have completed degree requirements and settled all financial accounts with the seminary are eligible to participate.

 An Intent to Graduate form must be filed with the Registrar no later than the last day to add or drop classes in the fall semester of the academic year in which the student will graduate.
 This includes students who intend to graduate in December, May, or July of that academic year.